LWAYVE/android-sdk/README.md

 ```

-### Generate/Locate Tokens
-To ensure proper authentication and communication, provide your authentication token and customer ID as well generate a ProxSee API Key, as well as provide your Customer ID.

-#### Locate Your LWAYVE Authentication Token and Customer ID
-Your LWAYVE Authentication token and Customer ID should have been provided to you by your LWAYVE Admin.
-Take a minute to locate these tokens now as you will require to enter them in the following steps.

-An LWAYVE Contextual Audio Experience is linked to your Customer ID.
-By entering a valid Customer ID, along with an LWAYVE Authentication token, you are ensuring that the correct Contextual Audio Experience is being passed to the Listener.

-#### Generate a ProxSee API Key
-You can generate a ProxSee API key using the ProxSee Admin Portal.
-For more information, refer to [https://github.com/proxsee/sdk-android](https://github.com/proxsee/sdk-android) .

-1. Log in to the ProxSee Admin Portal.
-2. Select **Application**.
-3. Select **Create Application**.
-4. From the API Type field, select **Mobile**.
-5. Copy the generated GUID.
-This is your ProxSee API Key.

 ### Initialize the LWAYVE and ProxSee SDKs
 The next step is to initialize (launch) both the LWAYVE SDK and the ProxSee SDK.